-A) Knowledge and understanding: Students will be able to ...
+Knowledge and understanding: Students will be able to ...

-- 1. Analyse the social, economic, and legal context within which regeneration activity is undertaken. - 2.
-Identify the policy and regulatory framework within which regeneration operates and be able to analyse the implication of this for practice in a variety of settings. - 3.
-Analyse and evaluate the local and regional context within in which regeneration takes place. - Analyse the concepts and components of sustainability, sustainable communities and citizenship and demonstrate the role that regeneration practice plays in achieving these aims - 5.
-Demonstrate broad knowledge of relevant financial frameworks and practices and evaluate the impact of these on service delivery. - 6.
-Analyse the legal framework and be able to apply it to practical situations. - 7.
-Identify the range of economic factors driving regeneration. - 8.
-Have a critical awareness of the range of techniques used to ensure that communities and individuals are able to understand and influence regeneration activity at the local level.
+- 1. Analyse the social, economic, and legal context within which housing services are provided - 2.
+Identify the policy and regulatory framework within which sustainable housing operates and be able to analyse the implication of this for practice in a variety of settings. - 3.
+Analyse the concepts and objectives of sustainability, sustainable communities and citizenship and demonstrate the role that housing organisations play in achieving these aims. - 4.
+Demonstrate broad knowledge of relevant financial frameworks and practices and evaluate the impact of these on service delivery. - 5.
+Identify and analyse the legal framework and be able to apply it to practical situations. - 6.
+Identify the pivotal role of user involvement in services and demonstrate how they incorporate this value into own practice. - 7.
+Have a critical awareness of the range of techniques used to ensure that service user needs are accurately identified and met and be able to apply these to specific situations.

-- 9. Identify the principles of and opportunities for collaborative working and interprofessional working and reflect on the practical implications of this. - 10.
-Demonstrate a knowledge of techniques and strategies associated with business management principles and practices and be able to apply these to a regeneration context - 11.
-Demonstrate a critical understanding of equality and diversity and be able to apply this to organisational practice and as a basis for reflection on individual practice. - 12.
-Identify and analyse the mechanisms for planning, developing and maintaining sustainable housing. - 13.
-Demonstrate a broad knowledge of the essential components associated in designing and implementing housing research and have a critical appreciation of their application to practice.
+- 8. Identify the principles of and opportunities for collaborative working and interprofessional working and reflect on the practical implications of this. - 9.
+Have a critical awareness of the range of techniques used to ensure that service user needs are accurately identified and met and be able to apply these to specific instances. - 10.
+Analyse the way in which housing services are provided, managed and maintained and regulated. - 11.
+Analyse the way in which affordable housing is planned, financed and delivered. - 12.
+Demonstrate a critical understanding of equality and diversity and be able to apply this to organisational practice and as a basis for reflection on individual practice. - 13.
+Identify and analyse the mechanisms for planning, developing and maintaining sustainable housing. - 14.
+Demonstrate a critical understanding of equality and diversity and be able to apply this to organisational practice and as a basis for reflection on individual practice. - 15.
+Demonstrate knowledge of the essential components associated designing and implementing housing research.